KeithChamberlain/Tweet-Sentiment-and-Music-Genere/README.md

         'grime','drill'])
     genres = rng.choice(g, size=g.shape[0], replace=False)

-    # Note: The query: had to be on one line with no new lines to prevent errors.
+    # Note: The query had to be on one line with no new lines to prevent errors.
 New lines are
     # added here for ease of viewing.
     for genre in genres:
             time.sleep(60*8) # Keep under API ask limits.